 Upper cervical chiropractors have been dealing with the underlying cause of vertigo and other conditions for many years.
 This root problem often has to do with a misalignment in the bones of the upper cervical spine.
 A misalignment, particularly in the C1 and C2 vertebrae, may cause various problems to develop.

 The C1 and C2 protect the sensitive brainstem.
 Injury or accident to the head or neck can impact the brainstem causing it to malfunction.
 During a breakdown or failure, the brainstem starts to send wrong signals to the brain.
-In the case of vertigo attacks, the malfunctioning brainstem tells the brain that it is spinning or moving even if it is not doing so.
+In the case of spinning attacks, the malfunctioning brainstem tells the brain that it is spinning or moving even if it is not doing so.

 Upper cervical practitioners correct the misalignment by using a gentle and safe method.
 Realigning these prominent vertebrae allows the body to heal correctly, restoring its natural balance.